 There’s nothing wrong with indulging a little, especially after working all day or having a rough day.
-But meditating in the evening hours or before going to sleep helps you reflect on everything that happened in the day and release some of the tension and stress built up from earlier in the day.
+But meditating in the evening hours or before going to sleep helps you reflect on everything that happened in the day and release some of the tension with a stress meditation to counteract stress built up from earlier in the day.

-For the evening hours meditation, a good time is between 5pm to 10pm.
+For the evening hours meditation, the best time to meditate is between 5pm to 10pm.
 If you feel more comfortable meditating in the privacy of your own home, or meditation first thing in the morning is difficult for you, this is likely the time that will work best for you.
 However, many people find this time the most difficult to stick with because it’s so tempting to just relax at home or take care of obligations and chores before going to bed.

 If this is the best time for you, keep yourself accountable.
 Set a timer or reminder on your phone to ensure you sit every day during the evening to reflect on your day and bring your attention to your thoughts and how you’re feeling.

-The best time is the time that works best for you
+8. The best time to meditate is the time that works for you

-Ultimately, while these are great suggestions, the best time to meditate is the time that works best for you.
+Ultimately, while these are great suggestions to guide you, the best time to meditate is the time that works best for you.
 This may seem like a trite answer but it’s true.
 What works for one person may not work for you.
 And what you find works for you may not work for most people.

 Meditation isn’t really about how you feel or trying to create a feeling while you practice.
 It’s about noticing how you feel.
 We’re not placing any judgement on the feelings we may have while meditating.
 Meditation also isn’t about when you meditate.
 Simply making the time to do it is the most important thing.